BIS CERTIFICATION FOR PERSONAL PROTECTIVE EQUIPMENT SAFETY FOOTWEAR

 - Abrasion resistance test

-The Standard Mark must be applied on each piece of safety footwear and the outer packaging for each pair of footwear provided that the footwear to which this mark is thus applied meets all of the specification's requirements.
+The Standard Mark (ISI Mark) must be applied on each piece of safety footwear and the outer packaging for each pair of footwear provided that the footwear to which this mark is thus applied meets all of the specification's requirements.
 All markings must be made inside the tongue or on the top outer face of the boot to cause the least amount of damage while working.
 Each item of safety footwear must also be clearly and permanently marked with the information specified in the Standard.
-The Manufacturer must obtain a BIS license from the Bureau of Indian Standards to use a standard mark.
+The Manufacturer must obtain a BIS license from the Bureau of Indian Standards to use a standard mark (ISI Mark).
 The BIS grants a license based on a successful assessment of manufacturing infrastructure, quality control and testing capabilities, and production process.

 For Detailed Information about the Procedure for BIS ISI Certification, Visit :